 Covenants, Conditions, and Restrictions (CC&Rs) are a key part of an HOA's governing documents.
-CC&Rs are rules and guidelines placed on properties within a development to maintain a certain look and feel.
+CC&Rs are legally binding documents outlining property restrictions within a development.
+They govern properties and common areas.
 For example, CC&Rs might cover things like restrictions on the color of your house or the type of fence you can install, rules about street parking, or maintenance requirements.